Romantic Two-Girl Friendship

 - Fire Emblem: The Sacred Stones gives us Amelia and Neimi, and Eirika with Tana or L'Arachel.

-- Tales of Legendia has the female lead, Shirley, become extremely friendly with another girl of her own race, Fenimore.
-Their relationship is Les Yay to the most sincere letter, and Fenimore's death, along with being outright rejected by the man she loves, is what ultimately causes Shirley to snap.
+- Tales of Legendia has the female lead, Shirley Fennes, become extremely friendly with another girl of her own race, Fenimore Xelnes.
+Their relationship is Les Yay to the most sincere letter, and Fenimore's Heroic Sacrifice to save her, along with being tricked into believing that her beloved Senel hates her, is what ultimately causes Shirley to snap.

 - Rita and Estelle from Tales of Vesperia suggest in a cutscene in the PS3 version that they wish to remain together (and even raise children together!), be it interpreted as Heterosexual Life-Partners or otherwise.